-- Balance sheet;
+- Statement of financial position:

+- Statement of comprehensive income;

-- Statement of revenues;
+- Statement of other comprehensive income;

-- · Statement of capital changes (equity);
+- Statement of changes in equity;

-- Statement of cash flow;
+- · Statement of cash flow:

 - Notes to the financial statements.

-The structure and content of the annual financial statements shall be regulated by a sub-legal act issued by the Minister of Finance, upon the proposal of KFRC.
+The structure and content of the annual financial statements is regulated by a sublegal act issued by the Minister of Finance, upon the proposal of KFRC.